A powerful natural anti-inflammatory agent

 Boswellia serrata is a tree originally found in India highly valued on account of the resin extruded from its trunk when it is cut open.
-This resin is very popular in Ayurvedic medicine in which it has traditionally been used in case of, among other illnesses, arthritis, asthma and bronchitis.
+This resin is very popular in Ayurvedic medicine in which it has traditionally been used in case of arthritis, asthma and bronchitis.
 It has also been used to produce incense.

 This precious resin contains a high percentage of boswellic acids, pentacyclic triterpenic acids with great anti-inflammatory power the effectiveness of which is attested to by various scientific studies.
 Boswellic acids act by inhibiting various pro-inflammatory molecules such as the enzyme 5-lipoxygenase, cyclooxygenase and the complement system.